Connect Physics is a set of three workshops for Key Stage 3 science students which answer the questions:

 - Studying physics further broadens career possibilities.

-All three workshops are based on latest results from the ASPIRES research.
-By delivering the above messages the workshops aim to maintain and raise the science capital of our target students.
+The workshops have been developed using the ASPIRES research.
+The workshops are designed to maintain and grow the science capital of the students that take part.
 For those with medium science capital, these workshops should encourage them to view STEM as a pathway to a potential career, for those with high science capital, they will be encouraged to think specifically about physics.

 The workshops have been developed by Science Theatre on behalf of SEPnet.